Barbara Morgan (photographer): Photomontage and light drawing

-In her continuing quest to do more with photography, Morgan “began to feel the pervasive, vibratory character of light energy as a partner of the physical and spiritual energy of the dance, and as the prime mover of the photographic process.
+In her continuing quest to do more with photography, Morgan considered the pervasive, vibratory character of light energy as a partner of the physical and spiritual energy of the dance, and as the prime mover of the photographic process.
 “Suddenly, I decided to pay my respects to light, and create a rhythmical light design for the book tailpiece.”
 She created gestural light drawings with an open shuttered camera in her darkened studio.

 Although photomontage was enthusiastically practiced in Europe and Latin America in the 1930s and 40s, it was still alien to American photography and widely disparaged.
 Morgan's knowledge of the European avant-garde, and her friendship with Lucia and László Moholy-Nagy, furthered her interest in montage.
 She was particularly struck by how the genre could capture the multiplicity of modern American life.
 She worked with themes of social concern and natural and constructed environments.

 Summer's Children and book design work

 Over the years her great interest in children's growth inspired many jobs located at children's camps, schools and colleges, and her own projects, which culminated in the book, Summer's Children (1951).
 Beaumont Newhall, of George Eastman House praised the work stating, “Her sensitive photographs, skillfully combined with words, capture the world of youth with heartiness and tenderness, humor and sympathy.
 Summer's Children is a moving interpretation of the magic world of youth.”

 Morgan also designed and photo-edited The World of Albert Schweitzer, by Erica Anderson (Harper & Brothers, 1955), and made the photographs for Prestini's Art in Wood, for Pocohontas Press in 1950.